cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 [Bandit](https://overthewire.org/wargames/bandit/) is just one of several [wargames](https://en.wikipedia.org/wiki/Wargame_(hacking)) available at [overthewire.org](https://overthewire.org/).
-It's is aimed at beginners to Linux and CTFs and provides an excellent introduction to the basics of the Linux command line.
+It's aimed at beginners to Linux and CTFs and provides an excellent introduction to the basics of the Linux command line.

 In this walkthrough I'm going to show the process for solving each challenge while also providing some insight into what each challenge is trying to teach